chrisgrieser/chrisgrieser.github.io/docs/pages/publication-list.md

 <!-- LTeX: enabled=false -->
 ## Publications
+- Grieser, C. (2025, in press).
+Limits and Paradox es of Accelerating Research.
+  A Retrospective on the Attempts to Accelerate Medical Research on COVID-19.
+  Minerva.
 - Grieser, C. (2023).
 Innovation as Keeping Up.
 Interdependent Technologies as Drivers of the Innovation Society.
 In: Schulz-Schaeffer, I., Seibt, D., Windeler, A. (eds) Innovationsgesellschaft heute.
 Springer VS, Wiesbaden. (➡️